ROSbot XL - quick start

 OPTION 2: over the Internet (VPN)

-If LAN access is not enough you can access the ROSbot over the Internet thanks to Husarnet.
-The full guide on how to do it is here.
+If LAN access is not enough you can access the ROSbot over the Internet using Husarnet.
+You can find the full guide on how to do it here.

-At this stage you should have your ROSbot up and running, with a remote (LAN or VPN) connection from your laptop.
+At this stage, your ROSbot should be up and running, with a remote (LAN or VPN) connection from your laptop.

 Access your ROSbot's terminal and run: